BackupTheBerlios/nwnprc/rmg/readme.txt

 Race and Class Unlocking.
 This is another controversial topic, but one that helps promote a sense of achievement and goals.
 It operates on two levels, firstly as per PnP certain classes have additional entry requirements usually relating to a specific deed or society.
 For example, a character wishing to become a Champion of Torm would have to perform a service to the church of Torm before they could take levels in that class.
 On the other level, SEED restricts the avaliability of new recruits and training to those groups who have proven they deserve them.
 For example, if a player wishes to have an Ogre character, they must have at least 3 characters of ECL 7 or higher.
 Additionally, there may be costs for specific races or classes, such as paying 10,000 GP before you can take the Psion class.
 The two levels of these restrictions are distinguished because the first is on a per-character basis, wheras the second is on a per-team basis.

+Mission-based play.
+At any one time, a party can always select a SEED mission avaliable from the nearest SEED offices.
+These are all time-limited.
+There is a range of mission types, for example courier/escort jobs, defense, assassination.
+Within each type, there is a lot of randomisation for example, you may have to courier a small package very quickly over a long distance, or a large shipment a short distance against opposition.

 Component systems
 =================